-I’ve heard a lot of talk lately about ticks being particularly bad this summer, but I have no idea just how bad they really are.
-In fact, before this article, I was kind of clueless about ticks, tick bites, Lyme disease and how to keep both my kids and myself safe this summer.
+I think we’ve all heard a lot about ticks being particularly bad, but do you know just how bad?
+I didn’t.
+In fact, before this article, I was kind of clueless about ticks, tick bites, Lyme disease, and how to keep both my kids and myself safe.

-One thing I know for sure is that the thought of trying to keep my wild, nature-loving children out of forests and grassy areas for two months is just a teensy bit fear-inducing.
+One thing I know for sure is that the thought of trying to keep my wild, nature-loving children out of forests and grassy areas during the warm weather is just a little bit fear-inducing.

 So, we sought out an expert to help us make sense of it all.
-Because, apparently they are bad this year.
-In Ontario, more than half of us could be at risk of getting Lyme disease from a tick bite because we live near or travel to at-risk areas.
+Because, apparently they are bad.
+In Ontario, more than half of us could be at risk of getting Lyme disease from tick bites because we live near or travel to at-risk areas.

 Since I have zero desire to freak you out, I asked Dr. Doug Sider a few questions to calm my fears.
-As medical director for Communicable Disease Prevention and Control at Public Health Ontario, Dr. Sider was more than qualified to clear up some of the mystery.
+As a retired public health physician and former medical director for Communicable Disease Prevention and Control at Public Health Ontario, Dr. Sider is more than qualified to clear up some of the mystery.
 Here’s what I learned.

 Ticks: What They Are